What is responsible AI?

 Define responsible AI principles

-Develop a set of responsible AI principles that align with the values and goals of the enterprise.
+Develop a set of responsible AI principles that align with the values and goals of AI innovation in the enterprise.
 Consider the key aspects described above in the “Pillars of Trust.”
 Such principles can be developed and maintained by a dedicated cross-functional AI ethics team with representation from diverse departments, including AI specialists, ethicists, legal experts and business leaders.

 Educate and raise awareness